kylebarron/parquet-wasm/README.md

 # WASM Parquet [![npm version](https://img.shields.io/npm/v/parquet-wasm.svg)](https://www.npmjs.com/package/parquet-wasm)

-WebAssembly bindings to read and write the [Apache Parquet](https://parquet.apache.org/) format to and from [Apache Arrow](https://arrow.apache.org/).
+WebAssembly bindings to read and write the [Apache Parquet](https://parquet.apache.org/) format to and from [Apache Arrow](https://arrow.apache.org/) using the Rust [`parquet`](https://crates.io/crates/parquet) and [`arrow`](https://crates.io/crates/arrow) crates.

 This is designed to be used alongside a JavaScript Arrow implementation, such as the canonical [JS Arrow library](https://arrow.apache.org/docs/js/).

-Including all compression codecs, the brotli-encoded WASM bundle is 907KB.
+Including read and write support and all compression codecs, the brotli-compressed WASM bundle is 1.2 MB.
+Refer to [custom builds](#custom-builds) for how to build a smaller bundle.
+A minimal read-only bundle without compression support can be as small as 456 KB brotli-compressed.

 ## Install